What is Cryptosystems?

-- There are some algorithms that use symmetric key concepts to achieve security.
-For example DES (Data Encryption Standard), IDEA (International Data Encryption Algorithm), 3DES (Triple Data Encryption Standard), Blowfish.
+- Some algorithms use symmetric key concepts to achieve security.
+For example, DES (Data Encryption Standard), IDEA (International Data Encryption Algorithm), 3DES (Triple Data Encryption Standard), Blowfish.

-- In Symmetric-key encryption, the sender and receiver agree on the same secret key. the sender encrypts the private data i.e. plain text using a secret key and sends it to the receiver.
-After receiving data, the receiver uses the same secret key which is used by the sender to encrypt data.
-Using this secret key it converts cipher text into plain text.
+- In Symmetric-key encryption, the sender and receiver agree on the same secret key.
+The sender encrypts the private data, i.e. plain text, using a secret key and sends it to the receiver.
+After receiving data, the receiver uses the same secret key, which the sender uses to encrypt data.
+Using this secret key, it converts cipher text into plain text.

 Features of cryptosystem in case of Symmetric-key encryption:-

-- To prevent any type of attack secret key need to updated at regular interval of time.
+- To prevent any type of attack, a secret key needs to updated at regular interval of time.

-- Length of the secret key in symmetric key encryption is small, hence the process of encryption and decryption is faster.
+- The length of the secret key in symmetric key encryption is small; hence, encryption and decryption are faster.

 - There must be a mechanism to share a secret key between the sender and receiver.

 Challenges for symmetric key encryption-